In one hour, 3600 nuclear weapons are detonated in US-Russian nuclear war

 - There would be rapid cooling of more than 38 degree Fahrenheit (20°C) over large areas of North America and of more than 57 degrees Fahrenheit (30°C) over much of Eurasia, including all major agricultural regions

-- Minimum daily temperatures in the central regions of the Northern Hemisphere drop below freezing each day for 1 to 3 years.
+- Two months after the war, minimum daily temperatures in the central regions of the Northern Hemisphere drop below freezing each day for 1 to 3 years.

 - Nightly killing frosts would occur for another 7 years.